flavray/airtasker-challenge/README.md

 distribute atomic counters.
 This means that multiple web workers can share the rate limiter if they connect to the same memcache server(s).
-I could have used Redis, a SQL database, or many other systems. memcached is simple to use and deploy, with a lightweight client library.
+I could have used Redis, a SQL database, or many other systems. memcached is simple to use and deploy, fast (sub-millisecond to retrieve 3,600 keys locally on my laptop with the [memcached:alpine](https://hub.docker.com/_/memcached) docker image), with a lightweight client library.

 I made the conscious decision to allow every request to pass if any issue with memcache occurs (e.g: memcache is down, corrupted, etc...).
 The assumption is